wp-plugins/seamless-donations/readme.txt

 6. Dashboard >> Thank You Email Templates

 == Changelog ==

+= 2.4.3 =
+* Fixed: Changed form submit target to _top most window (in case theme places content in iframes)
+* Fixed: Updated plugin URI to point to allendav.com

+= 2.4.2 =
+* Automatically trim whitespace from PayPal email address to avoid common validation error and improve usability.

+= 2.4.1 =
+* Changed mail function to use WordPress wp_mail instead of PHP mail - this should help avoid dropped emails

 = 2.4.0 =
 * Added the ability to export donation information to spreadsheet (CSV - comma separated values)